maithili-k/lsg-pbs/source/submit-job.rst

 5. What does the wrapper.sh.e** file say?

 6. The path to the software was not given correctly, so the job failed to run the example properly and generate the output.
-Uncomment the line no. X (remove the #), save the script and run the qsub command again
+In the wrapper.sh the variable name SPARK_HOME should have the path /cvmfs (the / was missing in the path).
+Add the /, save the script and run the qsub command again

  .. code-block:: console